Forward price: Proof of the forward price formula

 The two questions here are what price the short position (the seller of the asset) should offer to maximize his gain, and what price the long position (the buyer of the asset) should accept to maximize his gain?

 At the very least we know that both do not want to lose any money in the deal.

-The short position knows as much as the long position knows: the short/long positions are both aware of any schemes that they could partake on to gain a profit given some forward price.
+The short position knows as much as the long position: the short and long positions are both aware of any schemes that they could partake in to gain a profit given some forward price.

 So of course they will have to settle on a fair price or else the transaction cannot occur.